Thunderbolt (interface): (2013)

-Thunderbolt 3
+(2015)

 Thunderbolt 3 is a hardware interface developed by Intel.
-It shares USB-C connectors with USB, and can require special "active" cables for maximum performance for cable lengths over 0.5 meters (1.5 feet).
+It shares USB-C connectors with USB, supports USB 3.1 Gen 2, and can require special active cables for maximum performance for cable lengths over 0.5 meters (1.5 feet).
 Compared to Thunderbolt 2, it doubles the bandwidth to 40 Gbit/s (5 GB/s).
-It allows up to 4 lanes of PCI Express 3.0 (32.4 Gbit/s) for general-purpose data transfer, and 4 lanes of DisplayPort 1.4 HBR3 (32.40 Gbit/s before 8/10 encoding removal, and 25.92 Gbit/s after) for video, but the maximum combined data rate cannot exceed 40 Gbit/s; video data will be using all needed speed, limiting PCIe data.
+It allows up to four lanes of PCI Express 3.0 (32.4 Gbit/s) for general-purpose data transfer, and four lanes of DisplayPort 1.4 HBR3 (32.40 Gbit/s before 8/10 encoding removal, and 25.92 Gbit/s after) for video, but the maximum combined data rate cannot exceed 40 Gbit/s; video data is prioritized and so uses all needed bandwidth, the remainder being available to PCIe.
 DP 1.2 support is mandatory, while DP 1.4 is optional.
-Other overheads are possible on PCIe data (1.5% of 128b/130b is also removed) and Thunderbolt 3 protocol (you either optimise for speed or for latency), the last one gives only 21.6 Gbit/s to 25 Gbit/s.
+Other overheads are possible on PCIe data (1.5% of 128b/130b is also removed) and Thunderbolt 3 protocol (either optimise for speed or for latency), the last one gives only 21.6 Gbit/s to 25 Gbit/s.
 Thunderbolt 3 uses 64b/66b encoding after that, which means the real rate is bigger than 40 Gbit/s, 2 times 20.625 Gbit/s.

 Intel's Thunderbolt 3 controller (codenamed Alpine Ridge, or the new Titan Ridge) halves power consumption, and simultaneously drives two external 4K displays at 60 Hz (or a single external 4K display at 120 Hz, or a 5K display at 60 Hz when using Apple's implementation for the late-2016 MacBook Pros) instead of just the single display previous controllers can drive.
 The new controller supports PCIe 3.0 and other protocols, including DisplayPort 1.2 (allowing for 4K resolutions at 60 Hz).
 Thunderbolt 3 has up to 15 watts of power delivery on copper cables and no power delivery capability on optical cables.
 Using USB-C on copper cables, it can incorporate USB power delivery, allowing the ports to source or sink up to 100 watts of power.
 This eliminates the need for a separate power supply from some devices.
 Thunderbolt 3 allows backwards compatibility with the first two versions by the use of adapters or transitional cables.

 Intel offers three varieties for each of the controllers: